 - Cook once, eat twice

 One of the easiest ways to dive into clean eating is to prepare your own meals.
 During winter months, the slow cooker is my best friend.
 I put all the ingredients in the cooker in the morning and I come home to a hot, delicious, clean and healthy meal.
 See below for 2 of my favorite crock pot recipes.
-For nights when you don’t have the time, Zing Meals can help with gourmet, fully prepared healthy meals, ready in 5 minutes or less.

 Small changes over time will create a sustainable, healthy lifestyle.
 As a Certified Integrative Nutrition Health Coach, I’m here to cheer you on every step of the way.